cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 hanging around consuming resources, so now it's time to cleanup!
 This essentially involves deleting the items that were created in reverse order.

-1. Delete the Trader application.
+1. Delete the Trades application.

+`cf d trades`